Labour Party Conference: Role of the NEC

 The National Executive Committee leads the conference (although the details of the conference, including what is debated, are managed by the Conference Arrangements Committee) and if it does not agree with a resolution, the committee may put pressure on the backers to withdraw or remit it.
 Remittance means that the resolution's backers agree to "send back" the resolution to the National Executive so that it can consider the matter in more detail; this is viewed by some as a mere delaying tactic.
 The resolutions voted upon are normally composites, meaning that they have been compiled by combining several resolutions put forward by different bodies into a single wording agreed beforehand.

+Conference Fringe

+Alongside the official business of Conference, there is an extensive fringe programme.
+The programme consists of a range of events including seminars, debates, workshops and receptions across the conference site and the host city.
+These events are run by different organisations with many differing themes and topics of discussion.